Florida law allows you to hold the at-fault party liable for the costs and losses associated with your accident and neck injuries.

 When we calculate your damages, we will make sure to take your losses into account.
 For example, if you suffered a permanent disability and cannot return to work, we will go after compensation for reduced earning capacity.

-Similarly, if you suffered a temporary disability that affects the way in which you can work, we can seek compensation for this difference, as well.
+Similarly, if you suffered a temporary disability that affects how you can work, we can seek compensation for this difference, as well.

 Loss of Quality of Life

 Your injuries may also prevent you from engaging in the activities you love.
-In this case, we can seek a reward for the loss of quality of life.
+In this case, we can seek a reward for losing quality of life.
 This type of damage is similar to pain and suffering because it does not come with an exact dollar value.

 This does not mean you cannot seek compensation for it, though.
 We can use a couple of methods to estimate its worth.